What Does it Take to Replace a 250-Watt Metal Halide?

 Rule 2: You will need fewer LED lumens to replace Metal Halide lumens.
 Trust us on this one (and we explain why below).

 First, let’s define exactly what a lumen is.
-A lumen is a measure of the total quantity of visible light output emitted by a light fixture.
+A lumen measures the total quantity of visible light output emitted by a light fixture.
 So, lumens measure the amount of visible light that we can see.
 The way that LEDs and Metal Halides generate light is completely different, and because of this, LEDs can produce a much higher amount of lumens with a much lower wattage.
-This is the reason why we strongly suggest that you never buy new LED products based on the wattage of your metal halide lights.
+This is why we strongly suggest that you never buy new LED products based on the wattage of your metal halide lights.

 So how do you know which LEDs are the best options for replacing your Metal Halide lamps?
 With a photometric lighting plan.
 When we run a lighting-plan calculation, our software pulls all the information for a specific fixture and maps out the predicted lumens and foot candles for a specific area.
 This allows you to see how your new LEDs will look in your facility, which makes them essential for replacing lighting.
 And, best of all, our photometric lighting calculations are free.